tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 1. Describe your data well / provide good metadata

  * write README file describing the data
  * user descriptive column headers for the data tables
  * tidy data tables, make them analysis friendly
  * provide as many details as possible (prepare good metadata)
  * use (meta)data formats (e.g. SBML, SBOL)
  * follow Minimum Information Standards

-*Describing data well is the most challenging part of the data sharing process.
+*Describing data in sufficient details is the most challenging part of the data sharing process.
 We will cover this in more detail later on.*